AI Coding Agents

 Test gaming.
 A coding agent may overfit to visible tests, delete or weaken tests, change fixtures, mock away real behavior, or produce code that passes the harness while failing the actual task.

 Prompt injection through code and issues.
-Repository files, comments, issue text, logs, webpages, or malicious dependencies can contain instructions that try to redirect an agent with tool access.
+Repository files, comments, issue text, logs, webpages, dependency scripts, and generated documentation can contain instructions that try to redirect an agent with tool access.

 Authority drift.
-A developer may ask for exploration, but the agent may move into mutation, commit, deployment, messaging, or credential use if permissions are too broad.
+A developer may ask for exploration, but the agent may move into mutation, commit, deployment, messaging, package installation, external network access, or credential use if permissions are too broad.

 Apprenticeship erosion.
 Junior engineers may see fewer small tasks, debugging repetitions, and code-review lessons if routine implementation work is delegated without intentional teaching structures.